 6 Sustainable Fishing Methods and Practices for a Brighter Future

 Sustainable fishing practices involve good management and ensuring that overfishing does not occur.
 They also involve minimizing the impact on surrounding habitats and ecosystems and minimizing bycatch, as well as utilizing quality fishing gear and equipment.

-Here are seven sustainable fishing methods that can be used to achieve this:
+Here are seven sustainable fishing methods that can be used for more sustainable fishing:

 This technique involves using a fishing rod/pole that has one line and several hooks attached to it.
 The line is not very long and the fisher monitors the line closely.
 If any non-target species are hooked, they can be quickly removed from the hook and released unharmed.
 The downside of this method is that it limits the volume of fish that can be caught to what a single fisher and rod can catch.